sevar83/ExpressOMG/README.md

 # ExpressOMG (EXPRESS Object Model Generator)
-Library for generating a complete Java class hierarchy from a schema written in the EXPRESS language (.exp file).
+Library for parsing a schema written in the EXPRESS language (.exp file).
+Produces a DOM-like structure.

 Based on ANTLR and http://osexpress.sourceforge.net/exparser.html